-The Foundation for Relief and Reconciliation in the Middle East (FRRME) was founded in 2005 by Canon Andrew White.
+The Foundation for Relief and Reconciliation in the Middle East (FRRME) was founded in 2005 by members of the Board.
 Since its inception, FRRME has worked to bridge the sectarian divide through interfaith dialogue and by providing emergency relief to those who have been driven apart by war.
 Below is a summary of our work.

 Through our partnerships with the Syrian Orthodox and Armenian churches, we are feeding 5,500 Christian families every month in Northern Iraq (approximately 33,000 people).
 We also provide food and water to tens of thousands of IDPs (Internally Displaced Persons) across 17 displacement camps, including hot food for 7,000 people twice a day in Debaga Camp (the largest camp in the region).
 We are one of the few humanitarian agencies to provide aid to Khazir Camp on the outskirts of Mosul, Islamic State’s de facto capital in Iraq.